Haunted New York State: 21 Spooky Spots to See

 haunted-new-york

-Lake Placid is said to be haunted by the Lady in the Lake, whose body was found tied to an anchor at the bottom of the lake.
+Lake Placid is said to be haunted by the Lady in the Lake.

 By Marnie Kunz

 Haunted New York has a surprising amount of creepy places and ghastly sightings, from Amityville Horror House and Lake Placid to the Headless Horseman’s stomping grounds in Sleepy Hollow.
 Whether you want to celebrate Halloween with some spooky adventures or learn about local history, this guide includes 21 of the most haunted spots to check out in New York state.
-If you’re looking for a ghoulish getaway from NYC, read on for ideas.
-And don’t forget to check out my Haunted Brooklyn Guide for more haunts in NYC.
+If you’re looking for a ghoulish getaway from New York City, read on for ideas.
+And don’t forget to check out my Haunted Brooklyn Guide for more haunts in the boroughs of NYC.

 Related Post: Best Halloween Races to Celebrate Spooky Season